India sights and sounds New Delhi and Agra

 New Delhi and Agra

-The first day of India sights and sounds began after a leisurely breakfast as we set off with our Guide to visit the Jamma Mosque a beautiful building which was built in 1650.
+We woke up early after our late night flight into New Delhi.
+We were excited to begin our first day of India sights and sounds and after a leisurely breakfast as we set off with our Guide to visit the Jamma Mosque a beautiful building which was built in 1650.

 Following the visit to the Mosque we took a trishaw (touristy I know but a lot of fun) through the narrow winding streets, which held shops and stalls selling beautiful fresh fruit, saris, trinkets, flowers and street food to name a few.
 Amid the hustle and bustle we were rewarded with such sites as oxen pulling heavily laden carts and monkeys climbing the power lines.